 Section 401: Disclosures in Periodic Reports

 This is a two-part section.
 In summary, it states that disclosures in public financial reports must be prepared in accordance with accounting standards.
 The second part affirms that companies must keep a report of off-balance sheet disclosures to ensure they are meeting said accounting standards.

 SOX 404 is the most costly of the Sarbanes-Oxley Act.
 It requires management as well as the auditor to report the accuracy and adequacy of the company’s internal controls on financial reporting.
 It states the company must have an internal control report as part of the Exchange Act report.

 The aforementioned sections are merely the main ones of Sarbanes-Oxley.
 The act also includes sections such as Section 409: Real-Time Issuer Disclosures, Section 806: Protection for Employees of Publicly Traded Companies Who Provide Evidence of Fraud, and Section 906: Corporate Responsibility for Financial Reports.
 The Sarbanes-Oxley Act in full is available to the public for further information on the individual sections it covers.

-The Sarbanes-Oxley Act of 2002 has affected many companies over the last 15 years, as well as the accounting industry and the way financial records are kept.
+The Sarbanes-Oxley Act of 2002 has affected many companies during the last few decades, as well as the accounting industry and the way financial records are kept.
 Many companies are on the side that it has been useful.
-Now that you know what to expect for a SOX audit, you can begin to prepare and start reviewing your current methods and IT security software.
+Now that you know what to expect and what you’ll need for a SOX audit, you can begin to prepare and start reviewing your current methods and IT security software.